-- 1. Request an ASL interpreter, communication aid or assistant through Accommodate. - 2.
-Provide documentation through Accommodate stating the need for the ASL interpreter and/or communication aid.
+- 1. Request an ASL interpreter, communication aid or assistant through ACCOMMODATE. - 2.
+Provide documentation through ACCOMMODATE stating the need for the ASL interpreter and/or communication aid.
 A current audiological report is required for students that are deaf or hard of hearing. - 3.
-Schedule an appointment with the DSO, prior to the start of the semester, to be trained on the above-mentioned communication devices or software. - 4.
-Explore supplemental agencies, such as ACCES-VR and NYSCB, which can provide assistance with assistive technology evaluations, communication devices, and/or interpreters. - 5.
-Register for classes in a timely manner to allow time for the DSO staff to arrange for the interpreters and/or devices.
+Schedule an appointment with Accessibility Services, prior to the start of the semester, to be trained on the above-mentioned communication devices or software. - 4.
+Explore supplemental agencies, such as ACCES-VR and NYSCB, which can aid with assistive technology evaluations, communication devices, and/or interpreters. - 5.
+Register for classes in a timely manner to allow time for the Accessibility Services staff to arrange for the interpreters and/or devices.
 Requests must be made 30 days prior to the start of classes.
 Requests received later than 30 days prior to the start of classes may not be in place for the start of the semester. - 6.
 Request an interpreter for each semester if the student requires one. - 7.
 Request an interpreter at least two weeks in advance of each appointment/date/event the student requires one. - 8.
-Complete a Request Agreement Form for ASL Interpreters and/or Communication Aid/Assistant form with the DSO Counselor.

-- 9. Contact the ASL interpreter and/or communication assistant as well as the DSO in the event of an absence from class.
-In the event of an emergency, the DSO staff will reach out directly to the ASL interpreter and/or communication assistant. - a.
-Four (4) or more consecutive and then repeated absences/cancellations or "no-shows", without reason, will result in a meeting with the DSO Counselor. - b.
+Complete a Request Agreement Form for ASL Interpreters and/or Communication Aid/Assistant form with the Accessibility Services Counselor. - 9.
+Contact the ASL interpreter and/or communication assistant as well as Accessibility Services in the event of an absence from class.
+In the event of an emergency, the Accessibility Services staff will reach out directly to the ASL interpreter and/or communication assistant. - a.
+Four (4) or more consecutive and then repeated absences/cancellations or "no-shows", without reason, will result in a meeting with the Accessibility Services Counselor. - b.
 Class notes will not be taken in the absence of the student.

-- 1. Submit documentation through Accommodate stating the need for an ASL interpreter, communication aid, and/or assistant. - 2.
-Arrange for an appointment to meet with a DSO Counselor to discuss the need for an ASL interpreter, communication aid/assistant. - 3.
+- 1. Submit documentation through ACCOMMODATE stating the need for an ASL interpreter, communication aid, and/or assistant. - 2.
+Arrange for an appointment to meet with an Accessibility Services Counselor to discuss the need for an ASL interpreter, communication aid/assistant. - 3.
 During the meeting, the Request Agreement form for ASL Interpreters, Communication Aid and/or Assistant Form will be signed. - 4.
-Professor will be notified through Accommodate. - 5.
-The ASL Interpreter/ Communication Assistant will be referred to the Security Department by DSO for issuance of a WCC photo identification card and holder marked ASL Interpreter or Communication Assistant, this WCC issued ID must be always displayed when the Interpreter/Communication Assistant is on campus. - 6.
+The professor of the course(s) will be notified through ACCOMMODATE. - 5.
+The ASL Interpreter/ Communication Assistant will be referred to the Security Department by Accessibility Services for issuance of a SUNY WCC photo identification card and holder marked ASL Interpreter or Communication Assistant, this SUNY WCC issued ID must be always displayed when the Interpreter/Communication Assistant is on campus. - 6.
 If the ASL Interpreter/ Communication Assistant is no longer able to perform the functions, the above procedure will be repeated for the new ASL Interpreter/ Communication Assistant.

-XI STUDENTS WITH SEIZURE DISORDER
+STUDENTS WITH SEIZURE DISORDER

-WCC takes students health and safety seriously and strives to collaborate with students to develop a plan of action to address their needs.
+SUNY WCC takes students health and safety seriously and strives to collaborate with students to develop a plan of action to address their needs.
 It is recommended that students meet with the Health Services Office and for the student to notify their professors of their seizure disorder.
-The DSO will defer to WCC's Health Office policy on response to seizure disorders.
+Accessibility Services will defer to SUNY WCC's Health Office policy on response to seizure disorders.

-XII STUDENTS WITH FOOD ALLERGIES
+STUDENTS WITH FOOD ALLERGIES

-WCC takes the health and safety of students seriously and strives to collaborate with students to develop a plan of action to address a food allergy.
+SUNY WCC takes the health and safety of students seriously and strives to collaborate with students to develop a plan of action to address a food allergy.
 Although we cannot guarantee a completely allergen/cross contamination free environment, communication with personnel, asking questions, and taking proactive steps will greatly reduce risk.
-It is ultimately the student's responsibility to follow their doctor's instructions and the protocol as prescribed when encountering an allergen.

-Students' Responsibilities:
+STUDENTS' RESPONSIBILITIES: